Tracking your media watchlist, made easier

 Takeaway

-Users did not think my app was useful, so I’ll address a new need that one of my interview participants shared.
+Users did not think my app was useful, so I’ll address a new need that my participant shared.

-How might we relieve users the burden of keeping a mental watchlist of all of their shows?
+How might we relieve users the burden of keeping a mental watchlist of all of their shows that they are currently watching?

 Across various movie and streaming service apps, their home pages typically have the same look.
 This style would continue with my app.
 The home page would present users with new and trending shows, and they would have the ability to bookmark and filter them by relevant tags.